nealcaren/fightordie/_build/html/_sources/Volumes/15/01/oath_of_the_negro_voter.md

 In order to accomplish the above ends I hereby entrust the National Association for the Advancement of Colored People and its local branches with the investigation and co-operation necessary to the listing of suitable candidates for my franchise at each election.

-Persons minded to sign the above oath will send their names to the Editor of <span style="font-variant:small-caps;">The Crisis</span>.
+Persons minded to sign the above oath will send their names to the Editor of <span class = "small-caps">The Crisis</span>.

 __________
 *Citation:* Du Bois, W.E.B.
 1917.
 "The Oath of the Negro Voter." *The Crisis*.
 15(1):7.